-It is recommended that SCP and athletes use hand sanitizer several times during the sample collection process (see Annex A).
-If hand sanitizer is not available or SCP are allergic to it, refer to Annex A as to when SCP should wash their hands and how it must be done 'hand rub technique' in Annex B.1.
+It is recommended that Sample Collection Personnel and athletes use hand sanitizer several times during the sample collection process (see Annex A).
+If hand sanitizer is not available or athletes and/or Sample Collection Personnel are allergic to it, refer to Annex A as to when athletes and/or Sample Collection Personnel should wash their hands and how it must be done (see 'hand rub technique' in Annex B.1.)

-2.2 Gloves:
+2.2 Disposable gloves:

-For blood collection, Blood Collection Officers (BCOs) should wear gloves in line with general health care recommendations.
+For blood collection, Blood Collection Officers (BCOs) should wear disposable gloves in line with general health care recommendations.
+The BCO should also consider using a disposable apron, a single use tourniquet, limiting jewellery on hands and wrists, and wearing short sleeves or rolling up sleeves to the elbows.

-For urine collection, SCP may choose to wear gloves but should be aware that they may be contaminated during the sample collection process (i.e., touching their face or other surfaces) and are therefore not a substitute for hand hygiene.
-If gloves are used, it is recommended that SCP put on new gloves at the beginning of the sample collection process.
-As a result, provide clear instructions on when SCP should wear and replace their gloves (see Annex A) and how to safely remove and dispose of them (see Annex B).
+For urine collection, Sample Collection Personnel may choose to wear disposable gloves but should be aware of the risk of contamination during the sample collection process (i.e., touching their face or other surfaces).
+If disposable gloves are used, it is recommended that these are replaced at the beginning of every sample collection process.
+As a result, provide clear instructions on their use (see Annex A) and how to safely remove and dispose of them (see Annex B).